errai34/ai4astro_imprs_2025/README.md

 # AI4Astro IMPRS 2025 - Transformer Tutorial

-This repository contains materials for a transformer tutorial given at the AI for Astronomy IMPRS 2025 program.
+This repository contains materials for a transformer tutorial given at the AI for Astronomy IMPRS 2025 Summer School (https://www.imprs-hd.mpg.de/Summer-School).

 ## Overview